Phönix D.I: Operational service

-Army D.I's entered service in December 1917.
-It was used as an escort fighter by Fliks 4/D, 15/D, 17/D, 48/D, 54/D and 66/D. (D-Fliks were small general-purpose units, capable of short-range reconnaissance, bombing, defense and artillery-spotting duties, consisting of 4-5 aircraft, both single-seat fighters and twin-seat observation/light bomber types.)
+Army D.Is entered service in December 1917.
+It was used as an escort fighter by Fliks 4/D, 15/D, 17/D, 48/D, 54/D and 66/D. (D-Fliks were small general-purpose units, capable of short-range reconnaissance, bombing, defense and artillery-spotting duties, consisting of 4−5 aircraft, both single-seat fighters and twin-seat observation/light bomber types.)
 It was used as a fighter in Fliks 14/J, 30/J, 60/J, 61/J and 63/J. (J-Fliks - J for "Jagd", i.e. Hunting - were fighter units, having an official complement of 18 aircraft, something that very few had in practice.)

 It was favorably received by pilots, not least by those that were used to flying twin-seaters who found it stable, robust and easy to fly.
-One complaint however, was that the D.I was "almost too stable for quick combat maneuvers".
+One complaint was that the D.I was "almost too stable for quick combat maneuvers".
 Some were equipped with cameras and thus converted to dedicated reconnaissance machines.
 Several Austro-Hungarian aces used this aircraft, among them Kurt Gruber, Roman Schmidt, Karl Teichmann, Godwin Brumowski, Benno Fiala Ritter von Fernbrugg, Franz Gräser, Karl Nikitsch, Frank Linke-Crawford and József Kiss - who was killed while flying a D.II on May 24, 1918.